anupamgodse/Linux-Networking/HW3-yash/q1-py-virt/README.md

 Another approach would be to fetch the IP from the dnsmasq leases file on the hypervisor (/var/lib/misc/dnsmasq.leases), but my approach would fetch even the static IPs set in the guest VM.

+Steps to run:

+Local hypervisor:
+python resolve_conflict.py

+For Remote hypervisors:
+Make sure to have the ssh private key in your system that can access the hypervisor e.g. python resolve_conflict.py ece792@192.168.122.71,user@anotherIP